 The Radical Monarchs create opportunities for young girls of color to form fierce sisterhood, celebrate their identities and contribute radically to their communities.

 The Radical Monarchs empower young girls of color so that they stay rooted in their collective power, brilliance and leadership in order to make the world a more radical place.

 Anayvette Martinez, co-founder of the Radical Monarchs, is a San Francisco native and child of Central American immigrants.
 Anayvette's varied interests in advocacy, community organizing and empowerment led her to pursue her undergraduate degree at the University of California Los Angeles and later, her Master's degree at San Francisco State University in Ethnic Studies.
 Over the past ten years, she has developed and managed education, social justice, and gendered support programs focused on empowerment and safety for youth, families and their adult allies.
-Anayvette currently lives and loves in East Oakland with her partner and two children.
+Anayvette currently lives and loves in East Oakland with her two children.

 Marilyn Hollinquest, co-founder of the Radical Monarchs, is a social justice advocate who specializes in young women of colors empowerment.
 She has 15 plus years of experience as a teacher, community advocate and scholar.
 Marilyn received her M.A in Ethnic Studies from San Francisco State University, and B.A in Community Studies from the University of California Santa Cruz.
 Marilyn is passionate about the marriage of theory and practice (praxis) which is at the core of her commitment to the authentic inclusion of disenfranchised peoples.
 She currently builds radical community in her chosen home of Oakland, CA and is a proud Tulare California native.